Wednesday, May 20, 2026

 Which Layout Mistakes Kill Customer Experience?

-Ignoring Acoustics: Hard surfaces and poor layout create noise problems.
-Excessive noise shortens dwell time and reduces customer comfort.
-When planning furniture and surface materials, consider how sound bounces around your space.
+Disregarding acoustics: Hard surfaces and poor layout create noise problems.
+Overt noise cuts down dwell times and lessens customer comfort.
+In the designing of furniture and surface material, one should know how sound is reflected around your space.

 Undersizing Circulation Space: Narrow aisles create bottlenecks and safety concerns.
 Allow adequate space for customers carrying drinks and food to move safely.
 Consider wheelchair accessibility in all pathways.